 Major Code: CONST-BS

-Seminole State College's Bachelor of Science (B.S.) in Construction leads to professional licensure as a general contractor (Certified GC and/or Building Contractor) and jobs in high-demand fields.
-Seminole State prepares the student to manage projects from conception to completion.
+Seminole State College's Bachelor of Science (B.S.) in Construction leads to professional licensure as a general contractor (Certified GC and/or Building Contractor) high-demand jobs.
+Seminole State prepares the student to manage projects from conception to completion with an emphasis on project management.
 Building construction principles taught in the classroom are enhanced through real-world applications.

 Why Seminole State?